Skip to content

 Evening: Garfield Peak Trail

-For memorable sunset, tackle Garfield Peak Trail’s moderate 3.6-mile roundtrip climb.
-Starting from lodge, path rises steadily through mountain hemlock & whitebark pine before reaching 8,060-foot summit.
+For sunset, head out on the Garfield Peak Trail.
+It’s a moderate 3.6-mile round trip that starts near the lodge and climbs steadily through mountain hemlock and whitebark pine before reaching the 8,060-foot summit.

 Garfield Peak Trail, Crater Lake National Park, OR